-Japanese stocks drop as Wall Street slides on virus resurgence fears
+CORRECTED-Japanese stocks drop as Wall Street slides on virus resurgence fears

 Toyota Motor Corp, the biggest Japanese company by market value, lost 2.2% following the automaker’s warning that its operating profit will slump almost 80% in the current financial year through March 2021.

 Bucking the overall weakness, NEC Corp jumped 6.5% to a 2-1/2-month high after the electronics maker surprised investors by raising its annual dividend forecast.
+(Reporting by Tomo Uetake; editing by Uttaresh.V, Aditya Soni)